bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 where \\(\mu\\) and \\(\sigma^2\\) are the running averages, \\(\mu_t\\) and \\(\sigma^2_t\\) are the new observed values, and \\(\alpha\\) is a momentum parameter that is usually set to \\(0.9\\) or \\(0.99\\).

-The implementation below is designed for 1D inputs (i.e. with spatial axes of size 1).
+For 1D inputs (i.e. with spatial axes of size 1), batch norm can be implemented as follows:

 ```python
 class BatchNorm():